wkaczurba/lgtvchannels/README.md

 # lgtvchannels

 Simple editor to edit channels in LG TV that allows reordering of channels.
-I wrote it as after connecting my TV to Satellite it has found 1700 channels.
-Most of them useless.
-The code was written for (LG TV 43UF680V-ZA).
+It was written for my TV (LG TV 43UF680V-ZA) but I believe it can be ported to handle other LGTVs.

 The editor is a Java-written tool.
 If you feel you want to join to have some fun with code - feel free to pull the repo and write tests :).
 Or other stuff.